Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 Angered by a massive financial scandal that has tarnished Malaysia’s international image, Mahathir has teamed up with an alliance of parties that opposed him when he was in power, and which includes jailed opposition icon Anwar Ibrahim — his former nemesis.

-Najib’s ruling Barisan Nasional (BN) coalition is seen as likely to retain power mainly due to an electoral system critics say has been heavily manipulated to favour the government, but analysts predict the government will lose the popular vote for the second consecutive election.
+Najib’s ruling Barisan Nasional (BN) coalition is seen as likely to retain power mainly due to an electoral system critics say has been heavily manipulated to favour the government, but analysts predict they will lose the popular vote for the second consecutive election.

-Malaysian elections have long been plagued by allegations of fraud and as voting got underway, both opposition leaders and senior BN members claimed their phones had been jammed by spam calls in an attempt to stop them communicating with their teams.

-The race is expected to be tight.
-The opposition alliance has gained ground in recent weeks as Mahathir, who ruled with an iron fist for 22 years, has chipped away at the government’s key support base, the Muslim Malay majority.
+But the race has been fiercely contested, and the opposition alliance has gained ground in recent weeks as Mahathir, who ruled with an iron fist for 22 years, chipped away at the government’s key support base, the Muslim Malay majority.

-Early signs pointed to a high turnout, which could help the opposition, with long lines forming at polling stations across the country.
-The Election Commission said that turnout was 55 percent as of 1:00 pm (0500 GMT).

-“We can see a big difference in terms of enthusiasm from voters” compared to previous elections, said commission chief Mohamad Hashim Abdullah.
+Polls closed at 5:00 pm (0900 GMT).
+There was no immediate word on the final turnout, with the Election Commission putting the figure at 69 percent of about 15 million voters at 3:00 pm.

+Analysts expect turnout to come in lower than at the last election in 2013, when it was about 85 percent, which could be a blow for the opposition who say they need a high figure for victory.
+Final results are expected late Wednesday or early Thursday.

-Mahathir cast his ballot alongside his wife in the northern city of Alor Setar, his birthplace, with a huge crowd turning out to greet them.
+Earlier Mahathir cast his ballot alongside his wife in the northern city of Alor Setar, and said he was confident of victory.

-“I feel very good, I am confident unless Najib cheats,” he told reporters.

 Najib, a political blue blood and son of Malaysia’s second prime minister, voted in his constituency of Pekan.